 Photovoltaic arrays for residential PV generators are usually attached to the roof of the house.
 Normally they are installed on racks, which have to be bolted into the roof joists.
 For the highest net amount of daily sunlight, they should face true south if you are in the northern hemisphere, and true north if you in the southern hemisphere.
 The optimal tilt should be slightly lower than your latitude.

-A large part of the sun's irradiance is absorbed and scattered by the earth's atmosphere.
-By the time sunlight reaches Earth's surface, its peak energy density drops to about 1,000 watts per square meter at noon on a bright day.
-Today's commercially available modules for residential use deliver efficiency anywhere from 6 to 21%.
+A large part of the sun's irradiance is absorbed and scattered by the Earth's atmosphere.
+By the time sunlight reaches the surface, its peak energy density drops to about 1,000 watts per square meter at noon on a bright day.
+Today's commercially available modules for home use deliver efficiency anywhere from 6 to 21%.
 This means that the peak output of a PV module at noon with an optimal tilt can be anywhere from 60 to 210 W/sq.m, or from 5.6 to 19 watt/sq.foot.
 Additional reflective devices can be used to concentrate more energy.
 Concentrated solar power is more efficient, but it is used primarily in commercial installations.
 The buyers are often asking about the cost of solar panels per square foot.
 This is not a very useful characteristic: with the same surface area different models will yield different output depending on their efficiency.
-That's why when choosing solar panels for the home you should rather consider their cost per watt and efficiency.
-An average retail price of the panels is currently $2.30/watt, with the lowest numbers being under $1/W.
+That's why when choosing solar panels for the home you should rather consider two main things: the cost per watt and efficiency.
+For a reference, an average retail price of the panels is about $2/watt, with the lowest numbers being under $1/W.

-Note that PV cells do not store energy- at night or on a rainy day they do not produce any solar electricity.
+Note that PV cells do not store energy- at night or on a rainy day they do not produce any electricity.
 Therefore, to provide continuous power in off-the-grid homes or emergency backup in grid-tie installations you need to store an excess of the generated energy in a battery bank.
 Another reason batteries are used is to supply surge currents to electrical loads.
 When choosing a battery, look for a deep cycle type for more storage capacity.
 A deep cycle battery is typically designed to allow repeated 80% depth of discharge.
-You don't need batteries if you are on grid and you plan to use the system just to save on your energy cost rather than for emergency backup.
+You don't need batteries if you are on grid and you want to use the system just to save on your energy cost, but not for emergency backup.

 At present, the main disadvantages of a PV system are its high initial price and relatively low efficiency.
-However, for remote locations a solar generator is a better solution than extending electric lines, which would typically run for $20,000 to as much as $75,000 per mile.
+However, for remote locations a solar generator may be a better solution than extending electric lines, which would typically run for $20,000 to as much as $75,000 per mile.